Daily Office Readings for Friday of Proper 17: Year 2

 “Never since the world began has it been heard that anyone opened the eyes of a person born blind.”
 (John 9:32)

 I think the operative word here is “born” blind.
 Our Lord Jesus did not restore the man’s sight as he has done for others.
-Jesus gave him something he has never had, his ability to see for the first time ever.
+Jesus gave him something he has never had, his ability to see for the very first time.

 There is more than one kind of blindness.
 When we are made to see our lives in only one sad way, we are blind to the realities and love of the world.
 It is almost like being color blind.